jan-dal/University-Courses/text-algorithm-project/README.md

 The LPF table can be then used to calculate the self-referential LZ parse of the input string.

-The implementation uses an O(n) suffix array algorithm described here: [https://www.cs.cmu.edu/~guyb/realworld/papersS04/KaSa03.pdf](Simple Linear Work Suffix Array Construction)
+The implementation uses an O(n) suffix array algorithm described here: [Simple Linear Work Suffix Array Construction](https://www.cs.cmu.edu/~guyb/realworld/papersS04/KaSa03.pdf)

 ### Example
 Given the string: w[1...28] := `ababbababaaabbababaabaabbbaa`, LPF[13] = 8